Twistedmouse/EXPRESS-yoURSELF/README.md

 ---

-The start of an application that can be used for product testing, beta testing or personal interest (find out if you're really enjoying your favorite game or movie)
+The start of an application that will be used for product testing, beta testing or personal interest (find out if you're really enjoying your favorite game or movie)

 Heroku link of progress so far: [EXPRESS-yoURSELF](https://react-express-yourself.herokuapp.com/).